 Saltine Cracker Toffee Recipe

-Crush your candy canes.
-I started with this bowl this time and tried to smash with a potato smasher, but I found it easier to just move it to a plastic bag.
+- Crush your candy canes.
+I started with this bowl this time and tried to smash with a potato masher, but I found it easier to just move it to a plastic bag.

 - 1 cup butter